stammen/AutoLaunch/README.md

 We need to add the LauncherExtension.exe to the AppX created by the UWP project.
 One way to automate this is to do the following:

+* Add the LauncherExtension project as a Build Dependency to the UWP project.
+Right-click on the UWP project and select "Build Dependencies | Project Dependencies" and select the LauncherExtension project.

 * Right-click on the UWP project and select "Unload project"

 * Right-click on the UWP project and select "Edit project"